Season 1, Episode 48

 Lorne Brown:

 Perfect.
 And Vanessa hasn’t heard me say this, but a lot of the guests I’ve had, especially if they’re local, I’ll say, you know what?
 We got to do something locally like a workshop together.
 And a lot of them have.
-And so Vanessa, I’m going to be checking in with you for us to do something here over Zoom or in Vancouver since you’re so close by again, you guys, you can find her on Facebook, Instagram, go to her website.
+And so Vanessa, I’m going to be checking in with you for us to do something here over Zoom or in Vancouver since you’re so close but again, you guys, you can find her on Facebook, Instagram, go to her website.
 Her books are fabulous.
 And I’ve seen Vanessa present and share.
 And so I expect her online courses to be a plus as well.
 And so there is no manual, but there are some tools that are available to help you stay present and conscious for yourself, and then obviously, so you could hold the space for your child.
-Dr. Vanessa Le Point, thank you for joining us on the Conscious Fertility Podcast.
+Dr. Vanessa Lapointe, thank you for joining us on the Conscious Fertility Podcast.

 Vanessa Lapointe: